qznc/d-tut/source/index.rst

   examples will assume a bash shell, which is the default on all major distributions (including BSD and OS X).

-* You also read the `official D website <http://dlang.org/>`_.
-  It contains a lot of good information.
-  While some info is certainly repeated here for convenience, in lots of places this tutorial just provides links.

 Scope
 -----

-This tutorial does not explore deep into syntax and semantic of D nor does it try to cover every feature.
+This tutorial does not explore deeply into the syntax and semantic of D nor does it try to cover every feature.
 Since D is a large language,
 it does not make sense to learn everything,